Adaptive compressed sensing - a new class of self-organizing coding models for neuroscience: Differences between ACS and conventional sparse coding models

 In the compressive sensing regime, the matrix $\bf \Phi$ is no longer the identity but instead a compressive sampling matrix.
 In this case, the receptive fields are almost never scalar multiples of the feedforward weights.
 A precise analytic relationship is given by the following theorem.
-As an important consequence, we shall obtain the qualitative interpretation found in Theorem \ref{CorToThm3} below.
-One may skip the technical argument without sacrificing much intuition.
+As an important consequence, we obtain the qualitative interpretation found in Theorem \ref{CorToThm3} below.
+We omit here the proofs.